alasca-association/tarook/docs/user/reference/cluster-repository.rst

    the same state without changes again, even if the branch of ``managed-k8s`` has advanced in the meantime.

--  ``terraform/`` is a state-only directory for Terraform.
+-  ``tofu/`` is a state-only directory for OpenTofu.
 You should not need to manually operate in that directory at all.
-The terraform state is managed by the
+The tofu state is managed by the
-   :ref:`apply-terraform.sh <actions-references.apply-terraformsh>` script.
+   :ref:`apply-tofu.sh <actions-references.apply-tofush>` script.

 *Optional:*